Polymer/polymer-decorators/README.md

 proposal](https://github.com/rbuckton/reflect-metadata/issues/9), but a
 polyfill is available, and TypeScript has experimental support.

+Also note that the Metadata Reflection polyfill is **47 KB** (7 KB gzipped), so be sure to consider strongly whether the cost of shipping this polyfill is worth the convenience for your project.

 Without Metadata Reflection, the Polymer property type must be passed explicitly to the decorator factory, because type information is not otherwise available at runtime: